 You probably remember the awkward days of middle school braces all too well – choosing your colored rubber bands, getting pulled out of class to attend an appointment, and dealing with those little packs of wax to keep the brackets from irritating the inside of your mouth.
 The good news is that braces have come a long way since your tween years!

 If you’re thinking about getting braces for the second time, you’re not alone.
 Many adults want the confidence they once had in their smile, and turn to adult braces as a way to get straight teeth again.
-Whether you’re considering getting braces or clear aligners, like Invisalign, Reddick Orthodontics is here to help.
+Whether you’re considering getting braces or clear aligners, like Invisalign, Melbourne Orthodontics is here to help.

 Your Teeth Have Noticeably Shifted

 Many people experience shifting teeth over time, even if they spent years dealing with braces as a teen.
 This can happen for a number of reasons, especially when you don’t wear retainers faithfully.
 Jaw issues, growth, dental work, and wisdom teeth are some of the possible reasons your original beautiful smile changes over time.

 If you’ve worn braces before, we understand that it can be nerve-wracking to think of making such a commitment again.
 A thorough orthodontic exam will help your orthodontist spot any changes to your mouth and help come up with possible solutions.
 If tooth decay or gum disease is detected, we’ll work with you to get the problems taken care of before undergoing orthodontic treatment.
 An x-ray will also need to be taken to ensure that you don’t have any underlying issues that could cause problems with your braces.